Anthony Indelicato

-Anthony Indelicato (born 1955), also known as "Bruno" and "Whack-Whack", is an American Caporegime with the Bonanno crime family of New York City.
+Anthony Indelicato (born March 4, 1947), also known as "Bruno" and "Whack-Whack", is an American mobster and consigliere of the Bonanno crime family of New York City.
+In November 1987, Indelicato was sentenced to 40 years in prison and fined $50,000 for participating in the July 1979 murder of Carmine Galante.
+He was released in 1998.
+In December 2008, Indelicato was sentenced to 20 years in prison for participating in the February 2001 murder of Bonanno associate Frank Santoro.
+Indelicato served 14 years of this sentence.
+Upon release, Indelicato was welcomed back into the fold of Bonanno family affairs and was appointed as the new and current consigliere of the Bonanno family around 2023.

+In 1981, his father, Bonanno family capo Alphonse "Sonny Red" Indelicato and two other captains, attempted an overthrow of Bonanno family boss Philip Rastelli and were murdered.
+The murder of his father was depicted in the 1996 film Donnie Brasco portrayed by Robert Miano, alongside Michael Madsen, Al Pacino and Johnny Depp, Indelicato himself was portrayed by Brian Tarantina.

 Early life

 Anthony Indelicato is the son of Alphonse "Sonny Red" Indelicato, a powerful capo in the Bonanno family.
 Anthony Indelicato's wife is Catherine Burke, a daughter of Lucchese crime family associate Jimmy Burke.

 In 1979, Anthony Indelicato participated in the murder of Bonanno boss Carmine Galante.
 With the official Bonanno boss Philip Rastelli in prison, Galante had taken effective control of the family in the early 1970s.
 His ruthlessness and ambition created many enemies within the Bonanno family and in the other New York families.

 The Mafia Commission finally allowed several Bonanno capos to plot Galante's assassination.
 On July 12, 1979, Galante entered Joe and Mary's Italian-American Restaurant in Bushwick, Brooklyn, for lunch.
 Three gunmen murdered Galante at his table as he was eating lunch on the patio of the restaurant.
 Two other men who were sitting with him were killed as well.
 As a reward for his involvement in killing Galante, Indelicato was promoted to capo.